Updating Horizontal Tidebound

 “There will be nothing for me to do there,” he stated.
 “I will have no purpose!”

-I will not be able to revenge Deaseh!
+I will not be able to avenge Deaseh!
 I will not be able to defend the Alliance!

 His mother’s gaze was steadily on him.
 “You will go to Earth.
-You will serve the humans.
+You will represent us with the humans.
 And there you shall remain.”

 “For how long?” he asked.